kimpham54/rust-book-homework-kim/README.md

 > Rule 1: If you have only immutable references, you can have as many as you want.
 1 is fine, 3 is fine, 1000 is fine.
 No problem.
-> Rule 2: If you have a mutable reference, you can only have one.
+> Rule 2: If you have a mutable reference, you can only have one at a time.
 Also, you can't have an immutable reference and a mutable reference together.

 - ok String and str is pretty hard to understand. https://blog.thoughtram.io/string-vs-str-in-rust/. here goes:
 - String std::String::String objects have its buffer, capacity, and length